6 Ways to Leverage Your Commute Budget While Working from Home

 If your emergency savings could do with a little help, it could make sense to funnel some of your commute budget into building it up.
 Here are some tips for growing your emergency fund:

 • Setting your savings target.
 Decide how many months’ worth of expenses you want to save so you have a set dollar amount to work toward.
 Typically, recommendations suggest saving somewhere between three and six months worth of expenses, depending on your financial situation.

 • Choosing the right place to save.
-A cash management account like SoFi Money®, can offer easy access to your money along with competitive interest rates.
+A checking and savings account like SoFi Checking and Savings®, can offer easy access to your money along with competitive interest rates.

 • Automating and being consistent.
 Adding money to your emergency fund regularly is key to helping it grow and making deposits automatic is an easy way to do it.